Making Your First Call

 Step 4: Create a flow

 Flows define what happens during a call.
-Here's a simple flow that dials the contact, plays a greeting, and hangs up:
+Here's a simple flow that dials the contact, plays a greeting message, and hangs up:

 Step 5: Create a program